Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 You can use augmentative and alternative communication at any age if you’re having trouble with your speaking abilities.

-Your time using it can also be short-term, or long-term.
+Your time using it can be short term, or long term.

 Augmentative communication is something that adds to your speech.